ricardomarsanc/react-16-clone/README.md

 The only other change needed is a couple of extra checks when commiting the work.
 Since function components doesn't have a DOM node associated, it is necessary to go up the tree an indeterminate number of levels to find the first parent fiber which has a DOM node associated.
 This is necessary for appending elements but also for deleting them, since it is necessary to delete the DOM node from the tree.

+## TODO

+Out of the scope of the article but interesting things to add in the future

+- Refactor to extract logic from the `index.jsx` file
+- Add support for `style` object prop
+- Add `useEffect` hook
+- Reconciliation by `key`
+- Flatten children arrays
+- Support for TypeScript

 ## Troubleshooting

 Notes for anyone who wants to run the project (most likely myself in several months, if so).